marcoverpas/EAEPE_summer_school_2024/README.md

 | **Value added**             |        $yn_1$        |        $yn_2$        |      $yn$       |                                 |
 | **Output**                  |   $p_1 \cdot x_1$    |   $p_2 \cdot x_2$    |                 | $\mathrm{p}^T \cdot \mathrm{x}$ |

-Table 3 shows cross-industry inter-dependencies in a simplified economy in which two products are produced by means of the same products and labour.
+Table 3 illustrates cross-industry interdependencies in a simplified economy where two products are produced using the same products and labour.

+These interdependencies are also depicted in the chart below.
+Specifically, Figure 3 shows the final demands for each product, while Figure 4 details the inputs required by each industry to produce their respective outputs.

 <figure>
 <img
 src="https://github.com/marcoverpas/figures/blob/main/eco_plot_1.png"
-alt=" " />
 </figure>

 ## 4_Model_ECO-IO-PC